erbalo/stori-challenge/account-notification/README.md

 # account-notification

-This service has the only task to update the balance and get it.
+This service has the only task to get the information to send an email with the statements.

 ## Table of contents